NeuroBox3D/NeuGen/README.md

 NeuGen 1.0 - git tag v1.0
 NeuGen 2.0 - git tag v2.0
 Current development on devel branch (NeuGen 3.0), current stable version is on master branch.
+VRL integration of NeuGen 2.0 into VRL-Studio on branch vrl-devel.
 See also please the project websites [NeuGen](http://www.neugen.org) and [NeuroBox3D](http://www.neurobox.eu)

 ## Samples